isunjn/serene/USAGE.md

 ### Analytics

-- To place scripts for analytics tools (such as Google Anayltics, Umami, etc.), you can create a new `myblog/templates/_head_extend.html` and put the corresponding content in it.
+- To place scripts for analytics tools (such as Google Analytics, Umami, etc.), you can create a new `myblog/templates/_head_extend.html` and put the corresponding content in it.
 The content of this file will be added to the html head of each page

 ### Fonts